imunixx/ansible-gitlab/roles/gitlab/README.md

 - GitLab Dependency Proxy
 - Core Security Requirements for ssh keys

-Please note, that you need to run this role twice when performing a first-time installation.
+**Please note** You will need to run this role twice when performing a first-time installation.
 You will need to get a GitLab API Access Token via GitLab GUI after installation for configurations made through GitLab API.
 See https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html for further information.